 Skip to Content

-Award recommendations for the Doctorate are made by the examination committee, comprising the examiners together with a neutral convenor appointed by the GRS.
+Award recommendations for the Doctorate are made by the examination committee, comprising the examiners together with a neutral convenor, a senior academic with supervision and examination experience, appointed by the Graduate Research School.
 Examiners each write an independent report on the thesis; once these have been returned they are circulated confidentially amongst the examination committee, and it is only at this point that the examiners know each other's identities.
 Equally the candidate is only aware of the examiners' identities once the oral examination has been organised.
+The candidate and supervisor will also receive a copy of the examiners’ reports 5-10 working days prior to the oral examination.
 The candidate's oral examination (also called a viva voce), is facilitated by the convenor.
-During the oral, the candidate defends the thesis in front of two examiners, usually the NZ and internal examiners.
-The third examiner, usually the overseas examiner, does not normally participate in the oral directly unless there is a wide discrepancy among examiners reports, but may have submitted questions in writing for the other examiners to raise at the oral.
+During the oral, the candidate usually defends the thesis in front of two examiners, generally the NZ and internal examiners.
+The third examiner, usually the overseas examiner, does not normally participate in the oral directly.
+However, if the examination panel feel it is important that they are present this can be arranged.
 Supervisors act in a supportive but not participatory role during the oral examination.
-They should assist the student post-exam in accordance with the outcome of the oral.
-Logistical arrangements for the oral are administered centrally by the Graduate School, working together with the convenor, and not by the candidate's host academic unit.
+They should assist the student post-exam in accordance with the outcome of the oral which can be a pass, emendations, re-examination or fail.
+The most common outcome is emendations, and in this case a clear list of required emendations must be drawn up by the convenor in consultation with the examiners, along with a timeframe for completing them and a nominated examiner to oversee that they have been completed.

 Examination in the creative arts have some specific reporting requirements, detailed in the Guidelines for Examiners of Doctoral Thesis involving Creative Works.
 The examination process varies according to the form the creative component embodies.
-The candidate holds an exhibition/installation/performance after the exegesis has been received by the examiners.
 The examiners write a thesis assessment report examining both the exegesis, and exhibition/installation/performance, and finally attend an oral examination.

-The DRC considers the recommendations from examination committees on a regular basis at its monthly meetings.
-Where the recommendation is pass, the DRC will approve the award of the Doctorate subject to receipt of two hard bound copies and one digital copy of the thesis by the GRS for the public record, at which point the doctoral programme is 'completed'.
+The Doctoral Research Committee considers the recommendations from examination committees on a regular basis at its monthly meetings.
+Where the recommendation is a pass, the Doctoral Research Committee will approve the award of the Doctorate subject to receipt of two hard bound copies and one digital copy of the thesis by the Graduate Research School for the public record, at which point the doctoral programme is 'completed'.
 Thereafter, graduation may proceed.
 Candidates whose research is assessed by the examiners as being of an exceptionally high standard may be considered for inclusion on the Dean's List.
-Any appeal against an examination outcome must be made within three months of formal notification of the examination result by the GRS.
+Any appeal against an examination outcome must be made within three months of formal notification of the examination result by the Graduate Research School.

 Page authorised by Web Content Manager